 The Department of Contemporary Art is responsible for the acquisition, study and display of art created from 1955 to today.
 Contemporary art at the MFA encompasses many media including film and video art, sculpture, installation, photography, paintings, design, craft, decorative arts and performance.
 In September 2011, the Museum opened its renovated Linde Family Wing as a space dedicated to contemporary art, vastly expanding the department’s capacity for exhibition.

 The Department of Contemporary Art is seeking two interns, each for 15-20 hours per week.
 One position will be reserved for applicants with a particular interest in and knowledge of contemporary design and/or craft.
 The contemporary department organizes special exhibitions, produces internal and published material, and maintains the growing permanent collection.
-Internship candidates must be graduate students or undergraduate students who will begin his/her junior or senior year in fall 2014.
+Internship candidates must be graduate students or undergraduate students beginning their junior or senior year in fall 2015.
 Under the direction of department staff, the contemporary curatorial interns will conduct research, support special projects and events, and assist with the administrative functioning of the department.

 - Gather and cull research materials

 - Organize and respond to materials submitted by artists and galleries